-JSim's Linux distribution is currently a 32 bit version and runs on the i386 and x64 (aka amd64, em64t, x86_64) hardware architectures.
+JSim's Linux public release distribution (v2.16 and earlier) is currently a 32 bit version and runs on the i386 and x64 (aka amd64, em64t, x86_64) hardware architectures.
+With the beta release of JSim version 2.17, only x64 (64 bit) OS and harware architectures are supported.
 Users running Linux on other hardware architectures (e.g. IA64, Sparc, PowerPC) should use the JSim source distribution instead.
 If you are unsure of your hardware architecture, see the uname command on your Linux system ("man uname").

 Download the appropriate JSim zip archive.
 Providing the following information will help us demonstrate JSim's continued utility to the funding agencies upon which we rely.
 Filling out this form will not result in your addition to any mailing lists other than a JSim usage survey that is sent once a year.
 Your response to that survey will help us to retain our funding.
 If you wish to receive news about JSim on a more frequent basis, please contact us.

 - Unpack the .zip file using your favorite zip utility ("unzip" is often available) in a directory of your choice, called INSTALLDIR in this document.

 - JSim binaries are located in a sub-directory of INSTALLDIR: